software-t-rex/monospace/docs/monospace/config/index.md

 To configure your monospace you can edit file .monospace/monospace.yml at the root of your monospace directory.
 Filename MUST be monospace.**yml** not .monospace.yaml.

+> This documentation may be late at describing options as the configuration options evolve.
+Latest options will always be described in [monospace.schema.json](https://raw.githubusercontent.com/software-t-rex/monospace/main/apps/monospace/schemas/monospace.schema.json)

 ## js_package_manager (string)
 **defaults**: ^pnpm@7.27.0